Israel Vibration

 In 1988 Israel Vibration began building their extensive catalog with Strength of My Life, Praises, Forever, Vibes Alive, IV, On The Rock, Free to Move, and several dub albums.
 On the Rock garnered much praise the single and video “Rudeboy Shufflin’,” which, along with the “Feeling Irie” video, was aired on BET as well as other television programs throughout the US and abroad.
 On The Rock and its follow-up Free To Move reached their height of success upon reaching number one on the CMJ New World charts.
 Their 1999 release, Pay the Piper, displays more of the strong material songwriters Skelly and Wiss are known for, and the album’s featured video “Hard Road” was seen in 3900 Blockbuster video stores during the month of January, 2000.
 Their album Jericho, released in 2000 was another strong work featuring the best musicians and harmonizers Jamaica has to offer.
 Skelly and Wiss fully commit to each honest lyric and sing from the heart with the true spirit of universality.
 Israel Vibration has continued putting out strong albums with their latest ones being Reggae Knights and Play it Real.
 Their overall catalog is very deep and consistent.
 It is a great musical contribution to the world.

-BIOGRAPHY: ISRAEL VIBRATIONS
+BIOGRAPHY: ISRAEL VIBRATION

-A living lesson in fortitude, the vocal trio of Cecil “Skeleton” Spence, Albert “Apple Gabriel” Craig, and Lascelle “Wiss” Bulgin overcame adversity, illness, and poverty to become one of the finest roots groups in Jamaica’s history.
+A living lesson in fortitude, the vocal trio of Cecil “Skeley” Spence, Albert “Apple Gabriel” Craig, and Lascelle “Wiss” Bulgin overcame adversity, illness, and poverty to become one of the finest roots groups in Jamaica’s history.
 All three had been afflicted by polio and first became acquainted, albeit briefly, at Kingston’s Mona Rehabilitation Clinic.

 Of the trio, Bulgin appeared least likely to emerge a singing sensation.
 He spent much of his childhood at a variety of rehabilitation centers and in his teens began working for a tailor.
 Craig, in contrast, initially did seem destined for a musical career and for a while attended the famed Alpha Cottage School.
 This illustrious institution, founded in 1880 and run by Catholic nuns, is renowned for its musical training.
 Many of the island’s greatest stars passed through its doors, including members of the Skatalites and drummer Leroy “Horsemouth” Wallace.
 However, Craig found the tough discipline and rigid atmosphere oppressive and ran away at 14 into a life of homelessness and poverty.
 After an equally bright start, Spence’s life also took a severe downturn.
 As a preteen, he played xylophone in a youth band, with whom he appeared on national television.
 Although physically disabled, he was a gifted athlete and in his teens he was selected for the Jamaican Wheelchair Basketball team.
 But his conversion to Rastafarianism put an end to all that in 1969; he was dropped from the team and returned to Kingston.
 It was serendipity that he bumped into Craig soon after, and fate intervened again, to bring the pair back into touch with Bulgin.